roosemberth/karuiwm/README.md

 meta
 ----

+Bug reports are welcome, especially since this is still in a quite early development state.

-Bug reports are welcome, feature requests too (if they do not require me to add a thousand lines of code or change the programming language).
-If there is any need for support, visit <code>irc.freenode.net#stwm</code>.
+Feature requests are welcome too, as long as they do not require me to add a thousand lines of code or change the programming language).

+In the unlikely case there is any need for support, visit
+<code>irc.freenode.net#stwm</code>.